namorima/E-HADIR/README.md

 ## 📞 Support

-For issues or questions, contact FELCRA IT Department.
+For issues or questions, contact Majikan IT Department.

 ## 📄 License

-ISC License - FELCRA Berhad Kelantan
+ISC License - Majikan

 ---

-**Made with ❤️ by FELCRA IT Team**
+**Made with ❤️ by Majikan IT Team**